-Special steps may be necessary if the at-fault driver was operating a city bus or other municipal vehicle.
+Special steps might be necessary if the at-fault driver was operating a city bus or other municipal vehicle.
 There are special rules that apply to claims against government bodies in New York, and it is particularly important to take quick action in these cases.
 Many cases require a notice of claim to be filed within 90 days after the accident.

-Proving Fault in Bus Accidents
+Proving Fault in Bus Accident Cases